Colorful Hamilton cycles in random graphs: Concluding remarks

 \section{Concluding remarks}

-The ultimate goal is to understand the thresholds for the existence of varying patterns in edge colored random graphs.
+The ultimate goal is to understand the thresholds for the existence of varying patterns in edge-colored random graphs.
 The hardest question seems to be to find the threshold for the existence of arbitrary patterns.
 Periodic patterns were dealt with in \cite{AF} and \cite{EFK}.

-Leaving this problem aside we can still ask for the likely value of $hcp(G_{n,p})$ for all values of $p$ between the threshold for Hamiltonicity and the value in Theorem \ref{th2}.
+Leaving this problem aside, we can still ask for the likely value of $hcp(G_{n,p})$ for all values of $p$ between the threshold for Hamiltonicity and the value in Theorem \ref{th2}.

+{\bf Acknowledgement:} We are grateful to a reviewer for pointing to an error in a previous version and also for an excellent review of our paper.